dominodatalab/aihub-project-sentiment-analysis/README.md

-# Fine-tuning a pre-trained transformer on sentiment analysis
+# Sentiment analysis on product review data

 In this project we demonstrate the use of a pre-trained Masked Language Model (LLM) known as BERT in Domino and the process of fine-tunning the model for a specific task.

+## License
+This template is licensed to Customer subject to the terms of the license agreement between Domino and the Customer on file.

-## About this project
+## About this template

 Fine-tuning a pre-trained transformer an effective and state-of-the-art technique for solving NLP problems.